 In March 2024, Daikaku-ji Temple in Kyoto hosted an English karuta tournament.
 It gathered international students from the Japan International Cooperation Agency (JICA), where MacMillan serves as a cultural instructor.

 The event aimed to deepen the students' understanding of Japanese culture.
-They enjoyed the beauty of waka through English translations and appreciated its storytelling.
+They enjoyed the beauty of the translated poems and appreciated the storytelling of waka.

 In recent years, competitive karuta has gained popularity in Japan.
-It seems that the excitement of the game is equally engaging whether played in Japanese or English.
+It seems that the game is equally engaging whether played in Japanese or English.

 "Karuta is a perfect way to introduce Japanese culture.
 Everyone who participates becomes hooked," MacMillan says.
 "My dream is to host a world tournament every year and, one day, see it become an Olympic sport."